Migrants, Police Clash Again on Greek-Turkish Border

 After a one-day surge in arrivals early in the week, bad weather hampered more sea crossings.
 The Greek coast guard said Friday that 59 people arrived to the islands the previous day, 17 of them rescued off the island of Kos and 42 reaching Lesbos.

-Elena Becatoros in Athens, Greece, Angela Charlton in Paris and Suzan Fraser in Ankara, Turkey contributed.
+Elena Becatoros in Athens, Greece, Angela Charlton in Paris, Suzan Fraser in Ankara and Mystislav Chernov in Edirne, Turkey contributed.